tcjennings/smartthings-api-gateway/README.md

 The API server can be deployed to a Kubernetes cluster, such as `k3s`, using the Chart in `./helm`.
 Update the `./helm/values.yaml` and `./helm/config.yaml` to match the configuration requirements of your environment.

-Use `helm install stapig ./helm/smartthings-api-gateway` to deploy the Chart to your cluster.
+Use `helm [install|upgrade] [-f values.local.yaml] stapig ./helm/smartthings-api-gateway` to deploy the Chart to your cluster.

 ### Configuration